natalieagus/50033/docs/02-babies/physics.md

 However, let's be a little fancier.
 Although Layers are essential (to avoid extra computation on collision and unwanted collision behavior, etc), we don't want to manually `Tag` every GameObject in our Scene.

 :::warning
 Please note that `CompareTag` is really fast, and there's nothing wrong with the code above in terms of performance!
 We do not discard it for performance reason, but simply _preference_ and extra convenience (not having to add Tags).
 Making a functional game is hard enough.
 If you don't have performance issues, **do not blatantly attempt to optimise**.
-Code readability and modularity is more important that that.
+Code readability and modularity is more important than that.
 :::

 Every **layer** that we set the GameObject to is represented by an **integer**: